dsciitpatna/Notes-Separator/README.md

 # Notes Seperator
-Notes Seperator Project under Machine Leanring and AI society of **Developer Students Club - IIT Patna**.
+Notes Seperator Project under Machine Learning and AI society of **Developer Students Club - IIT Patna**.

 ## Motivation
 Generally, during exams we take many images from notes of other people to study from.
 And once exams are over, it is a tedious job to find each of the images again and delete them one by one from our gallery.